 According to FEMA the best protection from tornadoes is in a structure that is built to FEMA or International Code Council (ICC) 500 standards.
 The best location is in a purpose-built underground shelter, where you cannot be lifted into the air by high winds nor hit by flying debris.

 Some houses do not have storm shelters, so many people choose to build or install a safe room for protection.
 The best of these safe rooms are underground, but some may be above ground, too.
-If your house has one, be sure that it is built to the proper standards and that it is well stocked with your emergency kit.
+If your house has one, be sure that it is built to the proper standards and that it is well stocked with your emergency kit in case you find yourself stuck there for an extended period.

 Another option for those who don’t have a storm shelters or safe rooms is to purchase and install a purpose-made underground shelter like this one from Granger which can house 3-5 adults in an emergency.
 These bunker-type shelters are great options for in-storm protection and can be placed in strategic locations.